theengs/gateway-snap/README.md

 snap install theengs-gateway
 ```

-If you're tunning this on Ubuntu Core on a Raspberry Pi, also install the following snaps for Bluetooth:
+If you're running this on Ubuntu Core on a Raspberry Pi, also install the following snaps for Bluetooth:

 ```shell
 snap install bluez pi-bluetooth
 ```

-## Configure
+## How to configure

 You can show the snap's configuration with: